-The wetland community on the Solar Panel Project location is a provincially significant wetland.
+The wetland community on the Solar Panel Project location are considered provincially significant wetlands.
 There are no wetlands identified on the Distribution Line Project Location; however, there are a number of wetlands identified within 120 m of this Project location.
 These wetlands have been identified to be associated with 10 wetland complexes.
 Two of these wetland complexes have been previously assessed as a provincially significant wetland.
 The eight remaining wetland complexes are assumed to be provincially significant wetlands.